zmacomber/bach-chorale-analyzer/README.md

 # bach-chorale-analyzer
-Analysis of some aspects of the Bach Chorales (mainly major key &amp; common time) with help from jMusic.
+Analysis of some aspects of the Bach Chorales (mainly major key &amp; common time) with help from https://explodingart.com/jmusic/.